Play Live Radio

 “Vehicles for our program must be registered in Santa Barbara County, and they had to have been registered in Santa Barbara County for the past two consecutive years.
 The vehicle has to be working, and it has to be smog checked,” said Bantilan.

-The buyback program has taken more than 8000 old cars off Santa Barbara County’s streets since it started in 1993.
+The buyback program has removed more than 8,000 old cars from Santa Barbara County’s streets since it began in 1993.

 Ventura County also has a car buyback program in effect.